botlabs-gg/yagpdb-docs-v2/content/learn/beginner/conditional-branching.md

 +++
 title = "Conditional Branching" weight = 230
+description = "Learn how to make decisions in your custom commands using control flow."
 +++

 Until now, we have just written some linear code that executes from top to bottom.
 However, in real-world applications,